tytydraco/yessleep/out/I_applied_as_a_housesitter_I_think_I_lived_here.md

 We walked up the floating wooden staircase.
 Maya opened the door to the master bedroom.
 It was dominated by a massive, floating bed facing a floor-to-ceiling glass wall that looked out into the dark, rain-soaked woods.

 "Go ahead," Maya urged softly, gesturing toward the room.
-"This is your room.”
+"This is where you'll be anchored”

+*What a strange choice of words...I think she meant it'y room*

 You know how strange and awkward it feels when you fantasize about something for so long and it just manifests out of the blue?
 Like meeting your favourite actor or someone buying you that pure silk kurta you’ve always wanted.
 This room was everything in my moodboard in reality.
 That wasn't the problem though...it seemed exactly like a collage of the pieces I had liked over time.

 I stepped inside, my feet sinking into the plush Kashmiri rug.
 I walked over to the carved wooden vanity.
 On the smooth surface sat a silver hairbrush, a bottle of jasmine perfume, and a small, silver-framed photograph.
 I leaned closer to look at it.

 My breath hitched.
 It was a picture of me.
 Not Maya.
 Me.
-I looked at the other stuff, the silver hairbrush – mine gifted by my grandma, the perfume – my mom’s.
+I looked at the other stuff, the silver hairbrush – mine, gifted by my grandma, the perfume – my mom’s.

 I took a closer look at the photograph.
 I was sitting on a cliff in Goa, laughing, hair wild in the wind, looking younger and vastly happier than I felt now.
 It was a trip I had secretly planned years ago but canceled because my father said it wasn't safe for unmarried girls to travel alone.